An In-depth Analysis of Passage-Level Label Transfer for Contextual Document Ranking: Experimental Evaluation

 \mpara{Threats to Validity.} We note that there are differences between the ranking performance of baselines as measured by us and in the original paper of the authors and that can be attributed to experimental design choices for better comparison.
 The difference in \doclabel{} is mainly due to the differences in passage chunking setup.
+The folds are different in case of \robust.
+The implementation set up is different than the original paper.
+We use full token length (512) of BERT instead of 256 token length and implement the code in Pytorch using a deterministic version of BERT\footnote{\url{https://huggingface.co/docs/transformers/model_doc/bert}}.
+The performance of the model depends on the version of BERT model.
+Hence, we set a specific seed value to make the results reproducible.
+We train the entire setup using Pytorch version $1.7.1$ and Transformer version $4.10.2$.
 We attribute the performance difference of \senlabel{} occurred for the following three design choices: (i).~they selected BERT-LARGE as their fine-tuning model.
 However, we choose BERT-BASE to make a fair performance comparison among the three BERT based models. (ii).~they used MSMARCO+MICROBLOG based transfer model to learn the relevance of query-sentence pairs.
 We only select MSMARCO as the transfer model to keep consistency between \qalabel{} and \senlabel{}. (iii).~they used BM25+RM3 instead of QL to retrieve initial document set.
 The objective of this paper is to compare the effectiveness-efficiency trade-off of BERT based reranking models and their variation based on granularity of documents (passage/sentence), label transfer etc. Hence, we try to keep external influencing factors almost same across different models.
 However, we believe that considering BERT-LARGE and MSMARCO+MICROBLOG based transfer model will not change the trend significantly.